flyaruu/rc-car/README.md

 - Rust
 - Embassy (Async runtime for embedded devices)
 - Postcard (serialization protocol)
-- WifiNow (Low latency transport protocol)
+- ESPNow (Low latency transport protocol)

 It's a workspace project.
 'Car' is the the controller of the car, 'controller' is the controller to steer the car, 'protocol' is shared code, mostly for the transfer message format.